jahirxtrap/foodtxf/README.md

 - Blender (Iron)
 - Cutting Board (Wooden)
 - Juicer (Dripstone)
-- Knife (Wooden, Stone, Iron, Golden, Diamond, Netherite, Steel, Bronze)
+- Knife (Wooden, Stone, Iron, Golden, Diamond, Netherite, Enderite, Steel, Bronze)
 - Mixin Bowl (Stone)
 - Rolling Pin (Wooden)
-- Skillet (Iron, Golden, Diamond, Netherite, Steel, Bronze)
+- Skillet (Iron, Golden, Diamond, Netherite, Enderite, Steel, Bronze)
 - Kitchen Block (Black, White, shows tooltip if <a href="https://www.curseforge.com/minecraft/mc-mods/cooking-for-blockheads" target="_blank">Cooking For Blockheads mod</a> is loaded)
 - Lamp => Can be equipped on head
 - Player Flesh (Raw, Cooked, Golden) => Can be obtained when player dies or by shifting and right clicking with a knife in hand, credits to <a href="https://www.curseforge.com/minecraft/mc-mods/cannibalism" target="_blank">Cannibalism mod</a>